Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What is your discipline process like?

 A: We implement an active discipline system based on demerits.
 Students receive points for disrupting class or other inappropriate behavior.
 Points are accumulated and detentions, suspensions, and expulsions occur at different point totals.
 Teachers with clear, consistent, and fair classroom expectations and procedures give verbal warnings as reminders and points if misbehavior persists.
 Parents receive an email each time a point is given to keep parents in the know.
-Students may be asked to leave CCJHS for serious misbehaviors or infractions.
+Students may be asked to leave CCMS for serious misbehaviors or infractions.
 Please see the parent/student handbook online for specific details.

 Q: Do your students use computers?